 Marriott Bonvoy Boundless® Credit Card: This card is currently offering 125,000 bonus points and a bonus award night worth up to 50,000 points after spending $5,000 on purchases within the first three months.

-Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450, but it confers a plethora of perks.
-Right now, it is offering new members up to 125,000 bonus points plus a free night award worth up to 85,000 points after making $5,000 in eligible purchases in the first three months, plus up to $200 in statement credits toward purchases made at U.S. restaurants within the first six months of card membership (terms apply).
+Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450 (see rates and fees), but it confers a plethora of perks.
+Right now, it is offering new members up to 75,000 bonus points plus a free night award worth up to 85,000 points after making $5,000 in eligible purchases in the first three months, plus up to $200 in statement credits on eligible purchases at U.S. restaurants in the first six months of card membership (terms apply).